Hello and welcome to our Coleman Elite Montana 8 Person Tent review!

 The tent has low-to-the-ground expandable net storage pockets that are accessible from your bed.

 While the tent lacks a vestibule, it does have a front extended awning that covers the entrance.
-This can be a great place to store smelly hiking boots after a long day instead of dragging them inside the shelter.
+This can be a great place for the family store smelly hiking boots after a long day instead of dragging them inside the shelter.
 You’ll need to make sure your boots don’t get soaked once it starts raining.

-This tent could come with more internal storage for keeping camping gear safe and dry.
+This family tent could come with more internal storage for keeping camping gear safe and dry.

 How does it perform in bad weather?